syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ---
 layout: post
 title: Customization in Xamarin Chips control | Syncfusion
-description: Learn about Customization support in Syncfusion Xamarin Chips control and more details.
+description: Learn about Customization support for background color, border color, close button color, and more in Syncfusion Xamarin Chips control and more details.
 platform: xamarin
 control: Chips
 documentation: ug